How to Make and Can Homemade Berry Jam

 Instructions for Berry Jam

-- Place fruit and sugar in saucepan.
+- Place fruit and sugar in a saucepan.
 I used a pastry blender or potato masher to mash my fruit before adding the sugar.
 Using a food processor breaks down the fruit's natural pectin and can cause the fruit to not set.
 Add 1/2 teaspoon of butter to reduce foam.
 All recipes that I have come across strongly advise you to not double the recipe.
 The setting of the jam can be tricky, and doubling the recipe can cause problems with your set.

 - Bring fruit and sugar to a FULL ROLLING BOIL on high heat and stirring constantly.
 This a boil that won't stop even when quickly stirring.